charles-kmc/UD2M/README.md

 ```

 ## Model Download
-Download the pretrained checkpoints used in this project from the following link:

-Access our fine-tuned checkpoint models here [To Appear]().
+Links to download checkpoints for the trained models can be found in the [model_checkpoints](model_checkpoints/README.md) directory.

 ## Training and Inference Code
 The parameters have to be configured in the bash script.
 The models were trained and evaluated on multiple restoration tasks, including `deblurring (deblur)`, `single image super resolution (sisr)`, `inpainting (inp_random_box)`, `JPEG artifact removal (jpeg)` and `general operator (general_operator)`.